 The LOFAR Responsive Telescope allows users to trigger the telescope to start their observation within 5 minutes, overriding any lower priority observations.
 This enables follow-up of transient events such as gamma ray bursts or solar activity.

-The full inspection of processed LOFAR imaging data is currently not performed by the ASTRON.
+The full inspection of processed LOFAR imaging data is currently not performed by ASTRON.
 The user should retrieve the data from the archive and inspect them using the tools described in the LOFAR Imaging Cookbook.